What is Clear-To-Close on FHA Loans?

 Over 80% of our borrowers are folks who either got a last-minute loan denial or are stressing over the mortgage process because they were not properly qualified.

 All of our pre-approvals are full-credit mortgage loan approvals that have been fully vetted.
 Gustan Cho Associates is a national mortgage company licensed in multiple states with no overlays on government or conventional loans.
-With a solid pre-approval fully underwritten and signed off by our experienced loan officers, homebuyers can rest assured that their home loan will not just close on time.
-Get Pre-Approval for shopping for a home

 Mortgage Process Leading To Clear-to-Close on FHA Loans

-The mortgage loan originator will send the loan estimate and disclosures for signature.
-Need to provide updated mortgage documents, such as updated paycheck stubs, 60-day bank statements, and other documents of processing and underwriting.
-Mortgage loan applications and documents get processed by a mortgage loan processor.
-The loan package gets returned to the mortgage loan underwriter who issued the initial conditional mortgage approval.
+Buyers will need to provide updated mortgage documents, such as paycheck stubs, 60-day bank statements, and other necessary paperwork for processing and underwriting.
+A mortgage loan processor will handle the loan applications and documents, which will go back to the underwriters who issued the initial conditional mortgage approval.

 What Does Conditional Approval Mean?